Cheap Car Insurance in 2026: How to Find Affordable Coverage

 The most affordable states share common characteristics: lower population density, fewer accidents, minimal weather-related claims, and higher percentages of insured drivers.

-State Est. Monthly Rate Est. Annual Rate vs. National Average
+State Est. Monthly Full Coverage Est. Annual Full Coverage vs. National Average

-Iowa, Vermont, and South Dakota lead as some of the most affordable states for minimum coverage.
+Vermont, Maine, and Wyoming consistently lead as the most affordable states for full coverage.
 These low-cost states share traits like sparse traffic, fewer uninsured drivers, and lower rates of severe weather claims.
-See the full car insurance rates by state for a complete 50-state comparison.
+Explore car insurance rate decrease opportunities in 2026 to see which states and carriers are actively cutting prices right now.

 Most Expensive States for Coverage

-High-cost states typically struggle with elevated accident rates, severe weather risks, high percentages of uninsured motorists, expensive medical costs, or costly vehicle repairs.
+High-cost states typically struggle with elevated accident rates, severe weather risks, high percentages of uninsured motorists, expensive medical costs, or costly vehicle repairs — and litigation environments that drive up claim payouts.

-State Est. Annual Full Coverage vs. National Average
+State Est. Monthly Full Coverage Est. Annual Full Coverage vs. National Average

-Maryland tops multiple 2026 analyses for most expensive full coverage, while Florida and New York also face structural market challenges that keep premiums persistently high.
+Nevada and Louisiana top multiple 2026 analyses for most expensive full coverage, driven by fraud, high accident rates, and costly litigation.
+Florida continues to face structural market challenges that keep premiums persistently high.
 For more context on what's driving these costs, see our guide on car insurance rate increases in 2026.

 Pincher's Pro Tip

 If you're relocating, consider insurance costs as part of your decision.
-Moving from a high-cost state like Maryland or New York to a low-cost state like Vermont or Iowa could save you more than $2,500–$3,800 annually on car insurance alone — even with identical coverage and driving records.
+Moving from a high-cost state like Nevada or Louisiana to a low-cost state like Vermont or Maine could save you more than $2,000–$2,800 annually on car insurance alone — even with identical coverage and driving records.

 States Seeing Rate Increases vs. Decreases in 2026

-These regional variations highlight why comparing cheap car insurance quotes across multiple providers remains so valuable.
+These regional variations highlight why comparing car insurance companies across multiple providers remains so valuable.
 Even in high-cost states, shopping around can yield savings of $400 or more annually.
-Learn about 2026 car insurance rate trends to understand what's driving pricing in your area.
+Learn about 2026 car insurance rate trends and forecasts to understand what's driving pricing in your area.

 Farmers logo